Asymptotic behavior of the generalized St. Petersburg sum conditioned on its maximum: Acknowledgements

+We are thankful to the anonymous referees for their valuable comments, which greatly improved our paper; in particular, for drawing to our attention the paper by Chow and Teugels \cite{chow-teugels}.

 L\'aszl\'o Gy\"orfi was partially supported by the European Union and the European Social Fund through project FuturICT.hu (grant no.~T\'AMOP-4.2.2.C-11/1/KONV-2012-0013).
-P\'eter Kevei's research was realized in the frames of T\'AMOP 4.2.4.~A/2-11-1-2012-0001 `National Excellence Program "Elaborating and operating an inland student and researcher personal support system".
-The project was subsidized by the European Union and co-financed by the European Social Fund.'
-PK was partially supported by the Hungarian Scientific Research Fund OTKA PD106181 and by the European Union and co-funded by the European Social Fund under the project `Telemedicine-focused research activities on the field of Mathematics, Informatics and Medical sciences' of project number T\'AMOP-4.2.2.A-11/1/KONV-2012-0073.
+P\'eter Kevei's research was realized in the frames of T\'AMOP-4.2.4.A/2-11-1-2012-0001 ``National Excellence Program `elaborating and operating an inland student and researcher personal support system'.
+The project was subsidized by the European Union and co-financed by the European Social Fund.''
+P\'eter Kevei's research was partially supported by the Hungarian Scientific Research Fund OTKA PD106181.
+Dedicated to the memory of S\'andor Cs\"org\H{o}.